Module 6.3: Enterprise Identity (AD/LDAP/OIDC)

 # First kubectl command triggers browser loginkubectl get pods -n frontend-app# Browser opens -> AD login page -> redirect back -> token cachedSSO for Kubernetes Dashboard and Tools

-Section titled “SSO for Kubernetes Dashboard and Tools”Once OIDC is configured, extend SSO to other Kubernetes tools:
+Section titled “SSO for Kubernetes Dashboard and Tools”Once OIDC is configured centrally, you can extend Single Sign-On (SSO) to other web-based Kubernetes operational tools.

 OAuth2 Proxy for Web UIs